eXistSolutions/LGPN-ling/README.md

 ## Build

-`ant` builds XAR file after running npm install bower install and gulp (build)
+`ant` builds a XAR file after running `npm install`, `bower install` and `gulp (build)

+To check & install new packages where required and start gulp automation with:

+`ant start`

+Update all packages and start gulp automation with command:

+`ant update`

+To start only a gulp build automation, run command:

+`ant gulp`